facebookarchive/wit-windowsphone-sdk/README.md

 wit-windowsphone-sdk
 ====================

-The Wit.ai Windows Phone SDK is the easiest way to integrate Wit.ai features into your Android application.
+The Wit.ai Windows Phone SDK is the easiest way to integrate Wit.ai features into your Windows Phone application.

 The SDK can capture intents and entities: